xrdocs/programmability/_tutorials/do-you-speak-yang.md

 To describe network features and services, we use YANG.
 It's a modeling langage to represent **data structures** in an **XML** tree format.
 Optionally, YANG can use **XPath** (XML Path Langage) expression to filter the elements of a YANG data model.

+# Where do YANG models come from?

+YANG models can come from two sources:
+- Standard definition (ex: IETF, ITU, Openconfig),
+- Vendor definition (ex: Cisco).

+In the first case, the models are compliant with industry standard.
+The goal is to agree on models that can be **vastly** supported by **networking devices** (ex: Routers) and **services** (ex: [L2VPN](https://datatracker.ietf.org/doc/html/draft-ietf-bess-l2vpn-yang)).
+In the second case, the goal is to support vendor specific features and operational data.
+It's often the case for **hardware specific features** such as QoS and ASIC operational data.

 # Installing YANG Suite

 First, let's install YANG Suite.
 Let's start by cloning the github repo where the code is stored.